 The “Race” is followed by a lovely buffet lunch in the Guildhall Crypts.

 Throughout its 653-year history, the Worshipful Company of Plumbers has valued the role of apprenticeships.
-The Apprentice’s Statue in London’s Cannon Street Station is a public demonstration of the part which apprentices play in the plumbing industry.
+"Bertie", the Apprentice’s Statue in London’s Cannon Street Station is a public demonstration of the part which apprentices play in the plumbing industry.
 On Tuesday 13 March 2018 bursaries will be presented to a number of people who are currently undergoing training to become qualified to work in the industry.
 Come and join us for the ceremony followed by lunch in The Vintry.
 For flyer and booking form, click here.

 A busy week staring with a visit to Treloar's School one of the country’s leading providers of education, care, therapy, medical support and independence training for disabled young people.
 Next day, coffee in the House of Lords with the speaker at our Banquet (you have booked, havent you?
 Flyer on the web where you can also find the name of the Master's coffee host).
 Then on the same day, Membership Committe, reception for New Liverymen and finally a Technical Symposium.
 The next day was quieter - Admission Interviews for prospective members and the Ironmongers' City Dinner.
 To read the details click here.

 VISIT TO TRELOAR’S SCHOOL, ALTON: 5 FEBRUARY 2018